cloudflare/cloudflare-docs/content/zaraz/reference/triggers.md

 {{</table-wrap>}}

-When creating rules for `zaraz.track()`, you will often want to add a second rule that matches it to `Pageview`.
+When creating rules for `zaraz.track()`, you will often want to add a second rule that matches it to the Track name used for `Pageview`.
 Otherwise, your trigger will be valid for every other event happening on this page too.
 Refer to [**Create a trigger**](/zaraz/get-started/create-trigger/) to learn how to add more than one condition to a trigger.

 **Trigger example: All pages under `/blog`**